Alethio36/mediastack/README.md

 Notifications): type *apprise*, URL `apprise://gluetun:8000/mediastack?tags=users`.

+Seerr's request/approval/availability events flow to the hub too.
+Jellyfin events would need its Webhook plugin (GUI-installable) — deliberately out of wire's scope.

 Apprise lives inside the VPN namespace like the arrs, so notifications egress through the tunnel.
 Known property: if the tunnel is hard down, push notifications are down with it — the script still logs locally.